Unavoidable Canonical Nonlinearity Induced by Gaussian Measures Discretization: Introduction

-Introducing the vectors $\mathbf{Q}_{Z}=(\Braket{ q_{1}}_{Z},\cdots,\Braket{ q_{f}}_{Z})$ and $\mathbf{U}=(C_{1},\cdots,C_{f})$, the canonical average in Eq.~(\ref{eq:can}) defines a map
+Introducing the vectors ${Q}_{Z}=(\Braket{ q_{1}}_{Z},\cdots,\Braket{ q_{f}}_{Z})$ and ${U}=(C_{1},\cdots,C_{f})$, the canonical average in Eq.~(\ref{eq:can}) defines a map

 It is well known that this map is generally nonlinear.
-Only in exceptional cases where the configurational density of states (CDOS) forms a multivariate Gaussian distribution, $\phi$ reduces to a globally linear map~\cite{ig}.
-In realistic discrete systems, however, the CDOS inevitably deviates from Gaussian families due to the discrete nature of configuration space imposed by lattice constraints.
+The behavior of this map is governed by the configurational density of states (CDOS), which is the discrete distribution of all possible microscopic configurations in the configurational coordinate space $\{q_1,\cdots,q_f\}$, independent of temperature and interatomic interactions.
+Hereafter, we denote the structural-coordinate vector by $q=(q_1,\cdots,q_f)$.
+Only in the hypothetical cases where the CDOS is represented by a continuous multivariate Gaussian distribution, $\phi$ reduces to a globally linear map.\cite{ig} Note that the Gaussian distribution does not represent the actual CDOS of a discrete system, but rather serves as a hypothetical continuous reference distribution to measure the nonlinearity.
+In realistic discrete systems, the CDOS inevitably deviates from the Gaussian reference distribution due to the discrete nature of configuration space imposed by lattice constraints.

+Existing computational approaches combining first-principles calculations and statistical thermodynamics enable accurate prediction of equilibrium properties for complex alloy systems.
+Such approaches typically employ the GIM together with optimization techniques such as cross-validation, genetic algorithms, and machine-learning regression.\cite{cm1,cm2,cm3,cm4,cm5,cm6} However, they do not by themselves clarify the origin or structure of the nonlinearity inherent in the canonical map $\phi$.
+This is particularly true from the perspective of configurational geometry, which is informed by the CDOS on a given lattice.
+To address this problem, we previously introduced the concept of canonical nonlinearity (CN),\cite{ig,igt} which quantifies the nonlinear character of the canonical map based on information geometry, in particular the Kullback-Leibler (KL) divergence:\cite{klo} The CN measure can be evaluated solely from the CDOS landscape, without requiring any information about interatomic interactions or temperature.
+Understanding this nonlinearity is essential for revealing how the underlying lattice geometry constraints the canonical map independently of interatomic interactions and temperature.

-Existing approaches to quantify such canonical nonlinearity are primarily based on information geometry, in particular the Kullback-Leibler (KL) divergence:\cite{klo} The nonlinearity was evaluated by comparing the discrete CDOS of a real system with a reference Gaussian distribution having the same mean and covariance matrix, where the Gaussian is discretized on the same configurational support as the real CDOS.\cite{ig} While this framework captures deviations of the CDOS from Gaussian, it necessarily includes additional contributions arising from the discretization of continuous Gaussian families themselves.
-Such discretization-induced effects remain invisible on discrete statistical manifolds, where probability measures are compared only on a fixed set of discrete supports.
-This limitation ultimately originates from the absence of a framework that allows one to interpret discretization-induced geometric distortions of continuous distributions within information geometry.
+In this framework of the CN, the nonlinearity is evaluated by comparing the discrete CDOS of a real system with a reference Gaussian distribution having the same mean and covariance matrix, where the Gaussian is discretized on the same configurational support as the real CDOS.\cite{ig} This information-theoretic formulation has also enabled thermodynamic interpretations of canonical nonlinearity in our previous study.\cite{igt} However, while this framework successfully captures deviations of the CDOS from Gaussian families, it necessarily includes additional contributions arising from the discretization of continuous Gaussian families themselves.